How To Quit Drinking Alcohol Without Willpower Or Silly Gimmicks

 I was slowly killing myself, and I just couldn’t slow down.
 It was at that point that I decided I had to do something different or I was going to die and leave my children without a father.

 I needed a paradigm shift of massive proportions; I had to see the situation from the outside looking in.
-I leaned on my former training in psychology, as a NLP Master Practitioner and master clinical hypnotist, and I started to see a pattern or a loop in what I was doing.
+When I first started to consider how to quit drinking alcohol I leaned on my former training in psychology, as a NLP Master Practitioner and master clinical hypnotist, and I started to see a pattern or a loop in what I was doing.

 Once I identified the triggers that started me drinking and encouraged me to keep repeating the process it was as though a light bulb flickered into life in my mind.